JTSDK/jtsdk64-tools/docs/setup/postinstall.md

 ## JTSDK64 Tools Setup

 After completing the base installation, use the desktop icon or Win-10 search bar to find and open `JTSDK64-Tools-Setup`.
-Upon initial opening, you see the following screen.
+Upon initial opening, you should see the following screen.
 At the prompt, just hit enter.

 <figure>
   <img src="../images/3-Run-Setup-2.PNG" width=auto />
   <figcaption>JTSDK64 Setup Initial Screen</figcaption>
 </figure>

 Once you are at the Post Install Setup Selection screen you will see the current environment.
-At the prompt, type:
+At the prompt, type: **`postinstall`**

 <figure>
   <img src="../images/3-Run-Setup-3.PNG" width=auto />